warisgill/TraceFL/README.md

+# TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance

+> **Accepted at 2025 IEEE/ACM 47th International Conference on Software Engineering (ICSE)** [Arxiv Paper Link](https://arxiv.org/pdf/2312.13632)

 For questions or feedback, please contact at [waris@vt.edu](mailto:waris@vt.edu).
 The `code` is written in [Flower FL Framework](https://flower.ai/), the most widely used FL framework.
 # 1. TraceFL
 TraceFL is a `tool` designed to provide **interpretability** in Federated Learning (FL) by identifying clients responsible for specific predictions made by a global model.
-[Paper Link](https://arxiv.org/pdf/2312.13632)

 ![alt text](image.png)
 ### 1.1 Overview